 Nobody’s immune from seeing sexual content online – whether they want to or not.
 Some sexual material is legal to look at if you’re over a certain age while other sexual content is illegal for anyone to view.

 In New Zealand, sexual content is defined as either ‘objectionable’ or ‘restricted’ material under the Films, Videos and Publications Classification Act 1993.

-What is classified as ‘age-restricted’ and what is ‘objectionable’?
+What is classified as ‘age-restricted’ and what is ‘objectionable’ content?

 In most cases, age-restricted material is illegal to sell or give to a young person under the specified age (usually 18).
 Age restrictions are in place as that’s when society thinks young people are old enough to understand what’s happening and can make an informed choice about what they are looking at.

-Objectionable material is illegal for anyone to possess or look at.
+Objectionable content is illegal for anyone to possess or look at.
 It’s not the type of thing you might see on sale at the dairy.
-‘Objectionable’ material includes content which involves children, animals, dead people, cruelty and severe violence.
+‘Objectionable’ material includes content that involves children, animals, dead people, cruelty and severe violence.

 Pornography is legal in New Zealand but if you’re a child looking at sexual material that is age restricted you may get in trouble if your parents or caregivers discover what you’ve been viewing.

 Anybody who supplies, distributes, exhibits or displays a restricted publication to someone who does not meet the age criteria specified is committing an offence.

 What happens if you look at objectionable content online?